EdgarAllenExile/notehub/02. Projects/Maths/Maths.md

 - The natural logarithm is e=2.718, which apparently has lots of derivatives.
 - Computer science is assumed to use base 2.
 This is called the Binary Logarithm.

+How should I go about actually writing maths things?
+Is Latex actually that good?